 The conclusions set out above are concurred and it is considered that the proposed works would cause no harm to the special interest of the Town Hall, a Grade I listed building.
 The proposal is therefore considered to be consistent with the objective of preservation required under section 16(2) of the Act.
-The scheme is also considered to accord with heritage policies and advice contained within the Council's LDF DPDs (notably CP14 and DM9), and section 16 of the NPPF.
+The scheme is also considered to accord with section 16 of the NPPF.